Washer Not Filling With Water in North York

 A washer that is not filling with water is not always caused by a bad water inlet valve.
 The washer must receive proper water pressure from the home, the shutoff valves must be open, the hoses must not be kinked, the inlet screens must not be blocked, and the control board must command the valve at the correct time.

 Modern washers also use safety logic.
-Many machines will not allow water to enter if the door lock does not confirm, if the control sees a pressure sensor problem, if the washer thinks it is already full, or if a previous drain issue left the machine in a protected condition.
-That is why a proper diagnosis checks the water supply, electrical command, and sensor logic together.
+Many machines will not allow water to enter if the door lock does not confirm, if the control sees a pressure sensor problem, if the washer thinks it is already full, if a flow sensor does not detect the correct water movement, or if a previous drain issue left the machine in a protected condition.

-In North York condos and laundry closets, we often see fill problems caused by tight installation conditions, partially closed shutoff valves, old braided hoses, restricted inlet screens, stacked units that are difficult to access, and hoses crushed behind the washer.
-These small installation issues can look like a failed washer part.
+In North York condos, basement laundry rooms, and stacked laundry closets, we often see fill problems caused by tight installation conditions, partially closed shutoff valves, old braided hoses, restricted inlet screens, stacked units that are difficult to access, hoses crushed behind the washer, and building water shutoffs after plumbing work.

 Common washer fill symptoms we diagnose

-No fill can be caused by closed shutoff valves, failed inlet valve, no voltage to the valve, bad door lock, control failure, pressure sensor issue, or blocked inlet screens.
+No fill can be caused by closed shutoff valves, failed inlet valve, no voltage to the valve, bad door lock, control failure, pressure sensor issue, flow sensor issue, or blocked inlet screens.

-Slow filling often points to weak water pressure, clogged valve screens, restricted hoses, old shutoff valves, mineral buildup, or a weak inlet valve.
+Slow filling often points to weak water pressure, clogged valve screens, restricted hoses, old shutoff valves, mineral buildup, internally collapsed hoses, or a weak inlet valve.

-If one side fills and the other does not, the issue may be one side of the inlet valve, one clogged screen, one closed shutoff valve, or one restricted hose.
+If one side fills and the other does not, the issue may be one solenoid on the inlet valve, one clogged screen, one closed shutoff valve, or one restricted hose.

-Fill errors can happen when the washer does not see the water level rise in time, the pressure system reads incorrectly, or the valve does not open properly.
+Fill errors can happen when the washer does not see the water level rise in time, the pressure system reads incorrectly, the flow sensor fails, or the valve does not open properly.

 What we check during washer no-fill diagnosis

 Washer fill diagnosis must confirm both plumbing and appliance operation.
 Replacing the inlet valve without checking the home water supply can waste money.
-At the same time, assuming it is only a plumbing issue can miss a failed valve, bad control board, broken wire, or faulty pressure sensor.
+At the same time, assuming it is only a plumbing issue can miss a failed valve, bad control board, broken wire, faulty pressure sensor, or failed flow sensor.

 Inlet screens can collect sediment, mineral buildup, or debris from old plumbing.
-Kinked hoses behind the washer can also reduce flow and trigger fill errors.
+Kinked, crushed, or internally collapsed hoses can also reduce flow and trigger fill errors.

 The inlet valve must open when powered by the control.
 We check valve operation, electrical resistance, water flow, connector condition, and whether the valve is receiving the correct command.

-If the washer thinks it already has enough water, it may not fill.
+If the washer thinks it already has enough water or cannot read the rising water level, it may stop filling.
 We check the pressure hose, air trap, pressure sensor, and control response.

 Many washers will not fill unless the door lock or lid switch confirms.
 A lock issue can look like a fill problem because the valve is never allowed to open.